Analysis | Congestion Pricing. Has It Worked and Can It Fix New York?

 5. What’s the New York proposal?

 The city already charges passengers of yellow cabs $2.50 and Uber Technologies Inc.-type services as much as $2.75 per ride to drive south of 96th Street in Manhattan.
-If the New York State Legislature goes along with the plan supported by Mayor Bill de Blasio and Governor Andrew Cuomo, other fees would be in place by 2020 for all private vehicles traveling south of 61st Street, an area that includes midtown office buildings and tourist-heavy sites like Times Square, the Theater District, World Trade Center and Greenwich Village.
+The new congestion-pricing plan, which was also supported by Mayor Bill de Blasio, will add fees by 2020 for all private vehicles traveling south of 61st Street, an area that includes midtown office buildings and tourist-heavy sites like Times Square, the Theater District, World Trade Center and Greenwich Village.
 Many details remain to be worked out, but studies have recommended once-a-day charges of about $11.50 per car and $25 per truck.

 6. How much money are they expecting?